Freddy vs. Jason: Filming

+Music

+Freddy vs. Jason: The Original Motion Picture Soundtrack was released on August 12, 2003, by Roadrunner Records.
+Freddy vs. Jason: Original Motion Picture Score was released on August 19, 2003, on Varèse Sarabande.

 Release

 The film was released on VHS and DVD as part of New Line's Platinum Series on January 13, 2004.
 The DVD release contained a second disc of bonus content with audio commentary by Ronny Yu, Ken Kirzinger and Robert Englund, and deleted and alternate scenes with commentary.
 Ill Niño's music video for "How Can I Live"; trailers and TV ads, soundtrack promotion and behind-the-scenes featurettes.
-The film was released on October 4, 2005 on Universal Media Disc and September 8, 2009 on Blu-ray; the Blu-ray release had the same content as the Platinum Series DVD.
+The film was released on October 4, 2005 on Universal Media Disc and September 8, 2009 on Blu-ray.
+The Blu-ray release had the same content as the Platinum Series DVD.
+The film grossed $683,294 in home sales.

 Reception

+Box office

-Box officeFreddy vs. Jason has grossed $82.6 million in the United States and Canada and $34 million in other territories for a total of $116.6 million, against a production budget of $30 million.
+Freddy vs. Jason has grossed $82.6 million in the United States and Canada and $34 million in other territories for a total of $116.6 million, against a production budget of $30 million.

 The film earned $36.4 million in its opening weekend at 3,014 theaters in North America, topping the box office.
 It remained number one in its second weekend grossing $13.4 million, and dropped to sixth place in its third weekend with $7.1 million.

 Critical response

-On Rotten Tomatoes, Freddy vs. Jason has an approval rating of 42% based on 162 reviews and an average rating of 4.98/10.
-The website's critical consensus reads, "Fans of the two horror franchises will enjoy this showdown.
-But for everyone else, it's the same old slice and dice."
-On Metacritic the film has a weighted average score of 37 out of 100 based on 29 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave it an average grade of "B+" on an A+-to-F scale.

-Kim Newman of Empire gave the film three stars out of five, writing: "FVJ ignores any attempts at cleverness and picks up storylines dropped in Freddy's Dead and Jason Goes To Hell."
+Kim Newman of Empire gave the film three stars out of five, writing: "FVJ ignores any attempts at cleverness and picks up storylines dropped in Freddy's Dead and Jason Goes to Hell".
 Sacha Molitorisz of The Sydney Morning Herald wrote: "this is a solid effort, with enough frights, humour, blood, surprises and killer dialogue to entertain consistently."
 Robert K. Elder of the Chicago Tribune gave the film two and a half stars out of four, saying that it "succeeds as a guilty pleasure, a monster mash that clobbers the recent lackluster sequels plaguing both legacies."

+In an interview with Entertainment Weekly published in 2023, Robert Englund said he was proud of Freddy vs. Jason: "It took the genius of Ronny Yu.
+I'm really proud of that film.
+It's really fun to see on a nice big flat screen with the sound turned up and some cold pizza."